binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 One thing that you really do not want, when it comes to privacy, is confusion.
 When it comes to SFTP or any protocol over SSH, everything is encrypted, simple as that.

 Similar to a web server serving HTTPS with a public key certificate, an FTPS server will also respond with its public key certificate (keeping its private key private).
-The public key certificate responds which needs to be generated from a Certificate Authority (CA), whether it is one the server administrator has created (self signed), or a public "trusted" CA (often paid for).
+The public key certificate it responds with needs to be generated from a Certificate Authority (CA), whether it is one the server administrator has created (self signed), or a public "trusted" CA (often paid for).
 The CA (root) certificate must be copied and/or reside locally to the FTPS client.
 The checksum of the CA (root) certificate will need to be verified as well.

 If the FTPS client does not already have the CA (root) certificate when the user initiates a connection, the FTPS client should generate a warning due to the fact that the CA (root) certificate is not yet trusted.